MyNextID/idt-plus-plus/02_sd-cha-cha.md

       RETURN encryptedData
 ```

-After the claim is encrypted, it's original value is set to null:
+After the claim is encrypted, it's original value is set to the following default value:

+- number (int): 0
+- number (float): 0.0
+- string: ""
+- bool: false
 - object: {}
 - array: []
-- number: null
-- string: ""
-- boolean: null

 ## Representation of Blinded Claims and Array Elements in a JWT